biomejs/biome/website/src/content/docs/linter/rules/use-exhaustive-dependencies.md

 ## Options

-Allows to specify custom hooks - from libraries or internal projects - that can be considered stable.
+Allows to specify custom hooks - from libraries or internal projects - for which dependencies should be checked.

+For every hook, you should specify the index of the closure (whose dependencies should be checked) and the index of the dependencies array to validate against.

 ```json
 {